andrade16/github-repos-ui/README.md

 ## Additional Notes

-- To inform the user that the commits displayed are only commits made within the past 24 hours, I included a message in the form of a `title` attribute on [View Commits] button.
+- To inform the user that the commits displayed are only commits made within the past 24 hours, I included a message in the form of a `title` attribute on the [View Commits] button.
 - No component libraries are used in this project.
 - [Moment](https://momentjs.com/) is used for some of the date functionality.
 - I used some icons from [react-icons](https://react-icons.github.io/react-icons) for random areas of the application.
 For example, in the Navbar component.